Killshot1337x/Dodi-Repacks-Crash-Fix/README.md

         This is a fix if your crack has been damaged by your anti virus.Always keep all your Anti Viruses disabled when dealing with repacks.

         To see if your anti virus is causing the error, run event viewer.
-If you see an error which specifies the faulting module as dll or exe file present in the game directory, this fix is for you.
+If you see an error which specifies the faulting module as a dll or exe file present in the game directory, this fix is for you.
 After turning your anti virus off, go to your torrent client and force recheck the torrent.
         Here's a simple guide for it: https://telegra.ph/Rehash-Force-Recheck-files-in-torrent-clients-03-02 Then re install the game and see if it works.Alternatively, you can get cracks from cs.rin.ru, but force rechecking is easier.